leschzinerlab/Motion-correction/README.md

   * --trialrun - IMPORTANT: As described on [Rubinstein Lab Google site] (https://sites.google.com/site/rubinsteingroup/direct-detector-align_lmbfgs), they recommend check the smoothened trajectories to check if the program is work satisfactorily.
 To check this on a single micorgraph, include this flag.
 At the end of the particle trajectory alignment, you will be shown a plot of particle trajectories.

  ___Optional inputs:___
+  * --overwrite - Ignores previous LM-BFGS run output files and removes them, allowing users to bypass the normal checks and error messages that would prevent the user from overwriting existing data.
   * --nprocs - Specify number of processors for parallelizing the particle trajectory alignment.
 Only works on a single machine, not a cluster (at the moment).
   * --execpath - Input absolute path to compiled program 'alignparts_lmbfgs.exe'.
 By default, it will look in the folder provided by this Github repo: Motion-correction/lm-bfgs_v3.0/.
   * --movieName - Additional name for movies.
 This is NOT the movie file extension, just additional text that differentiates the movie (if at all) from the aligned micrograph.